 A few tips to help you make better use of the site.

 The heart of the site is Presentations.
+Every presentation has one or more Speakers associated with it.
 Presentations happen at Events.
-An event might be a conference, a debate, or an interview.
+Events are physical or virtual gatherings, such as conferences, debates, interviews, and podcasts.
 When the presentation becomes available in a format you can watch or hear, that is a Publication.
+This is the overall structure of the data:

 The site provides tools aimed at helping you answer certain kinds of questions:

 Events are categorized as Conferences, Debates, Interviews, Series, Speeches, and Tours.
-Events may have a physical location or be broadcast via the internet We call these internet events virtual events.
+Events may have a physical location or be broadcast.
+We use the modern name, virtual events, but these include TV and radio appearances, as well as internet broadcasts.
+Event searches can be narrowed by selecting the event type, for example:

-Series events take place over an extended period, but without the structure of a conference.
+Series events contain thematically related presentations over an extended period, but without the structure of a conference.
 A series with virtual presentations (such as the Philosophy for Living On Earth webinars) has no location.
 A series may have multiple locations (such as the ARI Road to a Free Society series).
 In this case, each presentation has a separate date and city.
+Podcasts, such as Don Watkins' Commentaries on OPAR are also categorized as a series event.

 Sometimes a talk will have multiple copies of the same icon.
 This usually happens when the talk is split into multiple parts.
 Hovering on the icon will reval the specific part.